“We all go through it; you’ll get through it too”

 How often have you come across someone getting injured on a play-ground, and have everyone attend them to provide aid?
 Also, have you noticed the ones who sit on the benchers, avoiding interaction of any sort and lost in their own thoughts?
 Rumour has it that this person might be depressed.
 This makes you uncomfortable.
 Being the person you are, you want to reach out to them, but you are unaware of the right approach.

 Helping someone in depression comes with a certain amount of empathy, to start with.
 There are a few methods and of course you need patience in order to be there for this person.
 Here’s how.

 All a person needs from time to time is unconditionally venting out to someone without the fear of being judged.
 People come from various backgrounds and carry all sorts of baggage.
 If you do come across someone who needs to talk it out, all you have to do is listen to their story and ask them what you can do to help them out, even if it is simply aiding them with stress management tips.

 What makes the talking more effective is setting the right environment.
 When intervened, people often feel out of place.
 Think of it as some sort of nakedness, as if to say that they have been ripped off their clothes.
 This can provoke and cause further isolation.
 Hence, it is imperative to be careful of the vicinity of your conversation.
 Make sure it is a noiseless surrounding where both of you are comfortable and relaxed.
 Avoid talking to them if they are not ready or are upset.

 Don’t Be Mr./Ms. Fix-It

 You must have heard the famous saying “You can take the horse to the lake, but you cannot force the horse to drink the water”.
 We understand the concern one has when their loved ones are battling depression.
 It does no good if you want to rescue them without their own willingness to do the same.
-What would work is if you are around when you need them the most.
+What would work is if you are around when they need you the most, managing stress along with them, and confronting their mental illness.
 That’s a start.